Code-Screen/Code-Screen.github.io/README.md

 # CodeScreen-User-Guide
-Documentation that provides user with all the information and guidance needed when using the CodeScreen platform.
+Documentation that provides the user with all the information and guidance needed when using the CodeScreen platform.